Get this low prep writing lesson plan and help ELL students learn to write four kinds of sentences.

-It’s not designed to provide a comprehensive review of the grammar points.
-Instead, the aim is to help high beginner+ students practice 4 useful sentence patterns:
+students This writing lesson plan reinforces skills by reviewing existing knowledge and focusing student attention on four sentence patterns.
+This lesson is not designed to provide a comprehensive review of the grammar points.
+Instead, the aim is to help high beginner+ students practice four useful sentence patterns:

 - simple sentence